 - So Long To Pinky, Here Comes The Thumb

 Second Carpal Bones Mnemonic (Some Lovers-Scrubs)

-These carpal bones mnemonics name the wrist bones from radial to ulnar side.
-The proximal row starts from the scaphoid towards the pisiform (radial to ulnar), and then the distal row commencing from the trapezium towards the hamate (radial to ulnar).
+These carpal bones mnemonics name the wrist bones from the radial to ulnar side.
+The proximal row starts from the scaphoid towards the pisiform (radial to ulnar), and then the distal row commences from the trapezium towards the hamate (radial to ulnar).

 - Some Lovers Try Positions, That They Can’t Handle